 The mighty people over at Demain Publishing and me chatted about my new chapbook Magic, the writing process, writers I like, and myth, magic and mayhem.
 I also reveal my secret fetish.
 Join us: https://demainpublishingblog.weebly.com/

 MAGIC – Ex-con Grange races against the shape-shifting terrors of the Wild Hunt for one last chance to see his daughter.
-Old magic is comin’ to town in the latest addition to the Short Sharp Shock! book series from Demain Publishing.
+Old magic is comin’ to town in the latest addition … Continue reading Pre-sale on Magic

 Demain Publishing have nailed it with the cover for Magic.
 Adrian Baldwin managed to capture the essence of the my story beautifully within the Short Sharp Shocks! signature design.
-I had various cover images in my own mind, but none included an ape, nor hinted at the story as much as the one above.
-When they showed me this on Thursday I was over the moon!
+I … Continue reading MAGIC Cover Reveal!

 Loving my copy of Mythic: A Quarterly Magazine of Science Fiction and Fantasy, which arrived yesterday.
 Very impressed with the quality of the publication and chuffed to be featured among some very decent writing.
 Available here.